johansan/obsidian-featured-image/README.md

 - Finds the first image in each note (local files, external URLs, YouTube videos, or Auto Card Links)
 - Sets a frontmatter property with the image path for use by other plugins
 - Handles complex Wiki link syntax including captions and dimensions
-- Works automatically as you edit notes - no manual intervention needed
+- Works automatically as you edit notes, or manually via command palette

 ### Smart Thumbnail Generation